tenzir/tenzir/doc/vast.1.md

   *peer* *endpoint*

-Joins an ecosystem through a node identified by *endpoint*.
+Joins a topology through a node identified by *endpoint*.
 See **OPTIONS** for a description of the *endpoint* syntax.

 ### show